Elevating storytelling across a global brand platform

 Audience & Goals

 We kicked off with an immersive discovery phase that aligned business, editorial, and design stakeholders.
-Our goal was to define the right balance between brand control and content flexibility, ensuring the system could serve everything from campaign launches to community storytelling.
+The goal was to define the right balance between brand control and content flexibility, ensuring the system could serve everything from campaign launches to community storytelling.

 Facilitated cross-team interviews to understand limitations and aspirations